aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 #### 4.2.1 Sequence paths

-Sequence paths are just concatenation of properties from one node to a set of target nodes.
+Sequence paths are a concatenation of properties from one node to a set of target nodes.

-The last example of section 4.1 could be rewritten to simply use a path `apiContract.parameter / raml-shapes.schema` instead of two nested clauses.
+The last example of section 4.1 could be rewritten to simply use a path `apiContract.parameter / raml-shapes.schema` instead of two nested clauses:

 File: *./examples/example9/profile.yaml*
 ```yaml